Skip to main content

 feedback_text: str | None = None,

-) -> TraceSubmission
+) -> TraceCreateResponse

 Record your agent’s run without blocking your application.
 Call this after your agent finishes a task to send the full conversation to Reflect for storage.
-The call returns immediately with a TraceSubmission — the trace is ingested in the background, so your agent can move on to the next request without waiting.
+The call returns immediately with a TraceCreateResponse — the trace is ingested in the background, so your agent can move on to the next request without waiting.
 If you already know whether the response was correct (e.g. you compared it to an expected answer), pass review_result to include an inline review.
 Reflect will then generate a reflection and store it as a new memory in the background, so future runs of your agent can learn from this outcome.
 If you don’t know the result yet, omit review_result and review later via review_trace or the web dashboard.

 ParameterTypeDefaultDescription